kavyadharshni4/Budget-Bee/README.md

 ## 🚀 Features

-- **User Authentication**: Secure signup and login functionality using JWT and bcrypt.
+- **User Authentication**: Secure signup and login functionality using bcrypt.
 - **Dashboard**: A comprehensive overview of your financial status, including total balance, income, and expenses.
 - **Expense Management**: Easily add, edit, and delete expense entries.
 - **Visual Analytics**: Interactive charts (Doughnut charts) to visualize spending by category.